-COU 504: THEORIES OF COUNSELING AND ADVANCED TECHNIQUES (3 sem. hrs.)
+COU 504: THEORIES OF COUNSELING (3 sem. hrs.)
 This course is designed to provide students with foundations, contextual dimensions, and analysis of current counseling theories and advanced techniques with opportunities for demonstration and evaluation of each student's counseling skills.
 This course is designed to help students learn major theoretical systems of counseling and psychotherapy, with an emphasis on how clients in therapy change and how to conceptualize clients' presenting concerns from theoretical points of view and approaches to develop integrative intervention strategies for dealing with psychological, emotional, career, relationship and adjustment concerns across the lifespan within a diverse population.
-Focus will be placed on the practice of advanced theory-oriented techniques.
-(Fall, Spring)
+(Fall)